munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 </Tr>
 </Tbody>
 </Table><br>
-Natsuki is the vocalist and lead guitarist of the band CHiSPA and is friends with Yamabuki Saaya, who used to be CHiSPA's drummer in middle school.
-She was in the same class with Ichigaya Arisa during their first year.
+Natsuki is the vocalist and lead guitarist of the band CHiSPA and is friends with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%203.md#saaya">Yamabuki Saaya</a>, who used to be CHiSPA's drummer in middle school.
+She was in the same class with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%202.md#arisa">Ichigaya Arisa</a> during their first year.
 <Br><br>
 Natsuki is an Easy bot.
 Natsuki's skill type is bad, which means she is not accurate when firing, she cannot detect footsteps.
 <Br><br>